tormi/WunderWay/security/business-continuity-management.md

 # Purpose

-The purpose of this plan to to provide a flexible response so that Wunderroot can:
+The purpose of this plan to to provide a flexible response so that Wunderkraut can:

 * Respond to a disruptive incident (incident management)
 * Maintain delivery of critical activities during an incident (business continuity)